Category

 ISO develops and publishes standards, but they don’t test or certify for compliance.
 Instead, private, third-party companies offer certification based on ISO standards.

 Many organizations will seek accreditation to prove they’re following the appropriate guidelines.
-When looking for a certification body, we recommend consulting the International Accreditation Forum to vet the companies’ reputations.
+We recommend consulting the International Accreditation Forum to vet the companies’ reputations when looking for a certification body.

 Maintaining ISO 22301 certification

 ISO 22301 certifications are valid for three years.
 In the first two years, you must complete surveillance audits, which are less intense than the initial approval but ensure compliance with ISO 22301.
-At the end of the third year, you’ll undergo a re-certification audit.
-If the audit finds any issues, you’ll have the chance to address them and keep your certification.
+At the end of the third year, you’ll undergo a recertification audit.
+If the audit finds any issues, you can address them and keep your certification.

 The ISO 22301 audit checklist